Updated 9 Mar 2023

 At least, that is the thesis which I am exploring and building here.
 There is a parallel tale to unravel of the unswept flying wing and the likes of Charles Fauvel, but please, one thing at a time.
 My main thesis is already edgy enough and demanding of extraordinary evidence.
 Well, we shall have to see how extraordinary my evidence turns out to be.

-Any aeroplane relying on a human pilot must, if it is to handle safely, be stable and controllable about all three axes.
+Any aeroplane relying on a human pilot must, if it is to handle safely, be adequately stable and controllable about all three axes.
 Two of these, pitch (longitudinal) and yaw (directional), generally require additional stabilising tail surfaces, with control surfaces attached.
 But these add drag and complexity.
 It seems far more elegant to do away with that clumsy tail and set the wing free.
-If you watch seagulls, you will see that when soaring freely they tuck their tails away, bringing them out only for sharp manoeuvres; there seems no reason why planes should be less efficient.
-A plane with no horizontal stabiliser (tailplane or foreplane) is described as tailless.
-A tailless aeroplane without a big fuselage to pack stuff into is a flying wing.
+If you watch seagulls, you will see that when soaring freely they tuck their tails away, bringing them out only for sharp manoeuvres, while some bats and most flying insects do not even have tails; there seems no reason why planes should be less efficient.
+A plane with no horizontal stabiliser (tailplane, foreplane or tandem wing) is described as tailless.
+A tailless aeroplane without even a big fuselage to pack stuff into is a flying wing.
 Both these types usually keep one or more vertical fins.
-A flying wing without fins or anything more than a few small bulges to mar its lines has been called an all-wing design (the original German term, nurflügel, means "wing-only").
+A flying wing without fins or anything more than a few small bulges to mar its lines has been called an all-wing design (the original German term nurflügel means "wing-only").
 Even without the benefit of a tail, all such tailless types still have to maintain stability and control in both pitch and yaw.
 Banking a tailless plane into a turn brings its own special problems.

 For an aircraft to fly level, its centre of pressure (CP) must coincide with its centre of gravity.
 To climb, the CP is moved forward briefly to raise the nose, to dive it is moved back to lower the nose.
-Unfortunately, conventional aerofoils have a feature called camber, an upward bowing in the middle, which makes them asymmetrical and causes the CP to move the wrong way.
-This makes them inherently unstable.
-Conveniently, by adding a tail to provide the counteracting force, the plane as a whole can easily be stabilised.
-The tail plane must typically be set at a reduced angle of attack (AoA) to the airflow.
+Unfortunately, conventional aerofoils have a feature called camber, an upward bowing in the middle, which makes them asymmetrical and magnifies the movement of the CP.
+If unchecked, this causes a runaway effect and makes them inherently unstable.
+Conveniently, by adding a tail to provide a counteracting force, the runaway is checked and the plane as a whole can easily be stabilised.
+The tailplane must typically be set at a reduced angle of attack (AoA) to the airflow.

-If there is no tail then there are several ways in which the wing itself can be made stable:
+If there is to be no tail then there are several ways in which the wing itself can be made stable:

-Of these solutions, symmetrical aerofoils are not very efficient, though they have for other reasons been used on some aerobatic and early supersonic types, while forward sweep also has some inherently undesirable characteristics, such as directional instability, which prevent its widespread use.
+Of these solutions, symmetrical aerofoils are not very efficient, though they have proved popular on aerobatic and early supersonic types, while forward sweep has some inherently undesirable characteristics, such as directional instability, which prevent its widespread use.
 More often reflex camber, sweep and washout are used in combination, with results that form the technical meat of this story.

 But if there is no tail, how can this be done?
 Often it cannot, and many tailless aircraft suffer from a narrow CG range.
 They must be carefully loaded, the fuel tanks used up and/or munitions dropped in the right order, and so on.
 Any unusual payload may prove impossible or at best unsafe.
 In other words, they are of limited practicality.